 Twitter makes it easy to Report Violations when this happens to you.

 Most people don’t pay attention to the help section on Twitter but they should.
 It can be a valuable resource to you.
-If this ever happens to you all you have to do is click on Help from the drop down menu on the top right corner and you will automatically access the Twitter Help Center.
+If this ever happens to you all you have to do is turn to Twitter for help.

 This page will give you all the details on how to submit a ticket to get your Twitter Impersonation resolved.
 It is a simple process and, people I know who have dealt with these situations have had them resolved quite quickly by following the instructions on the Twitter Impersonation page.